archerImagine/6.00SC/Lec_16/ReadMe.md

 ### Check Yourself ###
 ### What is a Gaussian distribution? ###
+When the distribution is evenly distributed along the mean.
 ### What is a uniform distribution? ###
 ### What is important about an exponential distribution? ###